20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 Water Damage Restoration Las Vegas

-In August 2022, a monsoon flooded my Summerlin home office.
-I did everything wrong.
-I grabbed a mop.
-What looked like a minor problem turned into a $34,000 mold disaster because surfaces dried fast, but moisture inside the walls kept growing for weeks.
-I built VegasRebuild so no Las Vegas homeowner goes through the same thing without knowing who to call first.
+In August 2022, a monsoon flooded my Summerlin home office and I got it completely wrong.
+I grabbed a mop, felt the floors drying out, and convinced myself the problem was under control.
+What looked like a minor intrusion turned into a $34,000 mold disaster, because moisture trapped inside the walls kept building long after the floors felt completely dry.
+I built VegasRebuild so no Las Vegas homeowner ends up in the same situation without knowing which emergency restoration companies to call within the first hour.

 Written by David Reyes.
 I'm a software engineer in Summerlin who lost $34,000 because I thought dry surfaces meant dry walls.
 They didn't.